-Range of Uses: A mixture of residential, neighborhood business, and visitor-oriented businesses.
+Range of Uses: A mixture of residential, neighborhood business, and visitororiented businesses.
 Uses may be combined horizontally or vertically, and some structures may require ground floor retail with residences or offices on upper floors.
 In some areas where current or former industrial use is verified, existing buildings may be appropriate for craft and value added industry.
 Agricultural, stormwater management, and supporting public recreational and community facilities are allowed.
 Transit and transportation facilities are allowed.
 Development Character: The density, height, and mass of new development will be consistent with the character and tout ensemble of the surrounding historic neighborhood.
 Appropriate transitions will be provided to surrounding residential areas.
-Allow the adaptive reuse of historic non-residential structures with densities higher than the surrounding neighborhood through the planned development process.
-Allow higher residential densities when a project is providing significant public benefits such as long-term affordable housing.
-Incorporate risk reduction and adaptation strategies in the built environment.